sayba-orni/KVASIR_answernet/README.md

 - src/hf_utils.py                  : Save / load checkpoints on Hugging Face Hub
 - scripts/run_train.py             : Entry script to train the model

-After downloading this repo locally, open these files and paste your full code.